-Our management, including our Acting Chief Executive Officer ("CEO") and our Acting Chief Accounting Officer ("CAO"), evaluated the effectiveness of our disclosure controls and procedures as of March 31, 2022.
+Our management, including our Acting Chief Executive Officer ("CEO") and our Acting Chief Accounting Officer ("CAO"), evaluated the effectiveness of our disclosure controls and procedures as of the end of the period covered by this report.
 The term "disclosure controls and procedures," as defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act, means controls and other procedures of a company that are designed to ensure that information required to be disclosed by a company in the reports that it files or submits under the Exchange Act is recorded, processed, summarized and reported, within the time periods specified in the SEC's rules and forms.
 Disclosure controls and procedures include, without limitation, controls and procedures designed to ensure that information required to be disclosed by a company in the reports that it files or submits under the Exchange Act is accumulated and communicated to the company's management, including its principal executive and principal financial officers, as appropriate to allow timely decisions regarding required disclosure.
-As of March 31, 2022, based on the evaluation of these disclosure controls and procedures, our CEO and CAO have concluded that our disclosure controls and procedures were effective at the reasonable assurance level.
+As of June 30, 2022, based on the evaluation of these disclosure controls and procedures, our CEO and CAO have concluded that our disclosure controls and procedures were effective at the reasonable assurance level.